 Applying Proven Photographic Techniques to Produce Spectacular Art

-This workshop will include real-time-photographic assignments outside in the ArtSpace vicinity practicing proven methods for “working a subject to get the shot.”
-Hands-on classroom activities will assist photographers in: executing a successful photographic workflow; making appropriate lens choices for various situations; managing sharpness; using flash and artificial light; taking advantage of camera features including: diopters, intervalometers, previews, and timers; compiling the right camera bag contents and equipment; ensuring sensor care; managing memory card(s); and exploiting B&W imagery and filters; in creating stunning photographic art.
+This 3-hr workshop will include real-time-photographic assignments outside around the classroom vicinity practicing proven methods for “working a subject to get the shot.”
+Hands-on classroom activities will assist photographers in: learning and executing a successful photo-making “workflow;” choosing appropriate lens for various situations; managing focus and sharpness; using flash and artificial light; taking advantage of camera features including: diopters, previews, and timers; compiling the right camera bag contents and equipment; ensuring sensor care; managing memory card(s); and using filters in creating stunning photographic art.

 Instructor: Ted Keller

 Date and time: March 7, 2020, 9:00-11:30 am

 Registration closes on March 5, 2020, at 12:01 am